Andrian2701/andrian2701/README.md

 ### Hi, I'm Andrian:

 Skilled and dedicated software engineer specializing in frontend development.
-I possess a professional attitude and a strong desire to learn and grow in my career.
+Also I bring a professional attitude and a strong commitment to growth in my career.

 #### Contacts: